framely/bethere/docs/index.md

 title: BeThere
 hero:
   name: Never Build an Agent from Scratch
-  tagline: "OpenCUI: A component-based platform by BeThere lets conversation designers and developers come together to build conversational experiences that get results."
+  tagline: "With OpenCUI: A component-based platform by BeThere lets conversation designers and developers come together to build conversational experiences that get results."

   actions: